gkasev/chainguide/README.md

 ## What to Index
 Submit pages that represent the final destination for the user.
 For example, submit this specific [product page](https://www.paulcomp.com/shop/components/skewers/quick-release-seat-post-collar/), instead of the intermediate [product category page](https://www.paulcomp.com/product-category/components/skewers/).

+## How to start?
+docker-compose up --build -d